Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Self-funded employers must navigate evolving regulatory requirements, including:

-- ERISA Compliance: Ensuring health plans meet the Employee Retirement Income Security Act standards.
+- ERISA Compliance: Ensuring health plans meet the Employee Retirement Income Security Act standards, with Michigan employers advised to consider state-specific interpretations and enforcement nuances addressed by Michigan DIFS.

-- Affordable Care Act (ACA) Updates: Anticipating changes in coverage mandates, reporting requirements, and potential adjustments to essential health benefits.
+- Affordable Care Act (ACA) Updates: Anticipating changes in coverage mandates, reporting requirements, and potential adjustments to essential health benefits, with Michigan-specific implementation guidance issued by the Department of Insurance and Financial Services (DIFS).

 Integrating Stop-Loss Insurance with Overall Benefits Strategy: Expert Guidance